GetStream/stream-chat-dart/README.md

 var client = Client("stream-chat-api-key", logHandlerFunction: myLogHandlerFunction);
 ```

+## Contributing

+### Code conventions

+- Make sure that you run `dartfmt` before commiting your code
+- Make sure all public methods and functions are well documented

+### Running tests

+### Releasing a new version

+TODO:

 ### Watch models and generate JSON code

+JSON serialization relies on code generation; make sure to keep that running while you make changes to the library

 ```bash
 flutter pub run build_runner watch